Editor’s note: This guide was updated for accuracy and modern best practices in 2023.

-Building and maintaining an eCommerce content marketing strategy is not only beneficial for overall customer nurturing, but it also widens the possibilities with SEO.
-By understanding the true intent behind keywords, online marketers can understand the different needs between potential customers and produce the type of content that will most likely lead to conversions.
+Building and maintaining an eCommerce content marketing strategy is not only beneficial for overall customer nurturing, but it also widens the possibilities with search engine optimization.
+By understanding the true intent behind keywords, online marketers can understand the different needs of potential buyers and produce the type of content that will most likely lead to conversions.

 Creating a content marketing strategy for eCommerce can often be overwhelming.
 In this blog post, we’ve given you all the tools to get yours started on the right foot.